 Leaf blowers would not impress Thomas Edison.
 Why?
 They:

 Edison advised, “There's a way to do it better—find it.”
 We did; we created a way to remove leaves from lawns without an engine or motor that is so efficient it can outperform leaf blowers, sweepers, and even tractors pulling powered lawn vacuums.
 We can do it without pollution, dust, vibration, or noise: our method is quieter than raking.
+Noise isn't just an annoyance: researchers found that it adversely affects physical and mental health as well as increasing the risk of dementia.

 Leaf Magnets™ superbly remove leaves even in challenging cases, such as thick matted layers compacted by a long northern Michigan winter.
 Our method is better than every alternative, all of which have significant drawbacks, as summarized in this chart: